ADVANTICS/documentation/products/adb-pc-dc01/docs/1_Safety_instructions.md

 ### IEC 60417-5041:2002-10

-This IEC 60417-5041:2002-10 indicates that the module can be hot and should not be touched without taking care.
+The IEC 60417-5041:2002-10 indicates that the module can be hot and should not be touched without taking care.
 The cooling surfaces can reach up to the liquid temperature.

 {{ figure('../assets/3982ce31-e4b3-47dc-aae5-dbdaf4b15aa5_200.png', 'Caution, hot surface') }}